Urgent injunctions

 Is it possible to obtain an emergency injunction?

-5RB barristers regularly act on behalf of both applicants and respondents in urgent interim applications out of court hours in our areas of work, having particular experience in relation to emergency interim privacy and confidence injunctions sought out of court hours.
+5RB barristers regularly act on behalf of both applicants and respondents in urgent interim applications out of court hours in our areas of work.
+Members have particular experience in relation to emergency interim privacy and confidence injunctions, sought out of court hours.

 What types of emergency injunctions do 5RB deal with?